Hierarchy of Needs ft. MVP

 Now, let us discuss Maslow’s hierarchy of needs.
 Maslow argues that human needs can be arranged in a pyramid like structure as shown in the following diagram.

 He says that not all needs are equally needed.
 Some are more essential to life while others are good-to-have.
-A person first fulfils his most important needs, starting at the bottom and climbs towards the top one-by-one.
+A person first fulfils his most important needs, starting at the bottom and climbs up towards the top one-by-one.

 Let’s pause for a second to see and reflect on how similar this pyramid is to the MPV pyramid we just studied.

-- Both are pyramid structures of needs.
+1. Both are pyramid structures of needs.

-- Both have essential needs at the bottom and go to good-to-have needs at the top.
+2. Both have essential needs at the bottom and go to good-to-have needs at the top.

-- Fulfilment of good-to-have needs add delight to the product/human development cycle.
+4. Fulfilment of good-to-have needs add delight to the product/human development cycle.

 Applying MVP model to Maslow’s pyramid

-Why do we need to apply MVP model to Maslow’s pyramid?
-Because same as an MVP, if you don’t keep all the levels in mind from the very beginning of the human life, you will be fulfilling the initial needs in such a way they can’t exist with the later needs.
-I.e. your later needs will become impossible to be fulfilled if you begin fulfilling the initial needs in the wrong manner.
+Because same as an MVP, if you don’t keep all the levels in mind from the very beginning of the human life, you will be fulfilling the initial needs in such a way that they are incompatible with the later needs i.e. your later needs will become impossible to be fulfilled if you begin fulfilling the initial needs in the wrong manner.

-Imagine, you are at the bottom and need food or house for your your survival.
-You commit crimes like robbery or corruption to make money to afford a food and house.
-You cheat on your business partners to make money and your name is tarnished in the media.
-Now, despite fulfilling the first need, you can’t fulfil the next because it will become significantly harder now to find reliable partners or self-actualization.
+Similarly, if you cheat on your business partners to make more money, your name gets tarnished in the media.
+Now, despite fulfilling the initial need, you can’t fulfil the next ones because it will become significantly harder now to find reliable partners or self-actualization.

 if you are feeling existential crisis reading the last few lines, this may help you.